commitsto/commits.to/README.md

 but no one else would.

 In the MVP we can skip the approval UI and worry about abuse like that the first time it's a problem, which I predict will be after promises.to is a million dollar company.

+## For Later: Active vs Inactive Promises

+It might be nice to reuse slugs!
+Like to say bob.commits.to/call_mom/this_week and repeat that later and treat it as a new promise.

+Half-baked idea for accomplishing that:

+Define a promise to be inactive if its `tfin` and `tdue` dates are both non-null and in the past.
+(So even if a promise is done early it's still active till the due date, and even if it's overdue it's still active till it's done.
+Or "done" -- it could be marked 0% fulfilled.)
+If a URL is requested with slug foo and there exists a promise with slug foo but it's inactive, then ... never mind, I don't think this works!
+(But maybe the notion of active vs inactive is useful for how promises are displayed.)

+New plan is to just treat user/slug pairs as necessarily unique.
+If you want to reuse a slug for a new promise it's up to you to rename (create a new slug for) the old promise first.

 ## Other domain name ideas